AtoraSuunva/sleetcord/readme.md

 Sleetcord aims to act more like a helpful "layer" between you and Discord structures, without trying to impose any kind of file structure "magic" or requirements

-**NOTE:** Sleetcord is still currently a WIP, it's usable but might be missing features or have odd bugs or edge cases
+> **NOTE:** ⚠️ Sleetcord is still currently a WIP, it's usable but might be missing features or have odd bugs or edge cases

+> ⚠️ While sleetcord is publically available, documentation is (and likely will always be) lacking.
+You are free to use it and submit requests, but this is mainly for my own personal use.

 ## Usage